-- A 2015 Alameda County jury had a total of 64 jurors who were cleared for hardship for a six-week trial, and ten of those jurors worked in the tech industry.
+- A 2015 Alameda County jury had a total of 64 jurors who were cleared for hardship for a six-week trial, and 10 of those jurors worked in the tech industry.

-There are also indications that these tech jurors have different views of employment cases than the general population.
-For example, in jury selections in employment cases, jurors with training in engineering appear to be less inclined to favor plaintiffs, and more inclined to think that the plaintiff should get another job, rather than spending energy on taking a lawsuit to trial.
+There are also indications that high-tech jurors have different views of employment cases than the general population.
+For example, in jury selections in employment cases, jurors with training in engineering appear to be less inclined to favor plaintiffs and more inclined to think that the plaintiff should get another job rather than spending energy on taking a lawsuit to trial.

 Many of these jurors conceive of themselves as potential titans in the economy.
-Media coverage, especially in the Bay Area, focuses on successful unicorns like Mark Zuckerberg, Facebook’s founder, Jack Dorsey, one of the founders of both Twitter and Square.
-We’ve found that many tech jurors who have this mindset can be very critical of plaintiffs who are criticizing corporate behavior.
+Media coverage, especially in the Bay Area, focuses on successful unicorns like Mark Zuckerberg, Facebook’s founder, and Jack Dorsey, one of the founders of Twitter and Square.
+We’ve found that many high-tech jurors who have this mindset can be disapproving of plaintiffs who are criticizing corporate behavior.

 How will the high-tech juror react to your case?
 And how can you tailor your arguments and evidence to appeal to these jurors?
-We’re happy to share our thoughts with you about how the Tech Juror, and others, may view your case.
+We’re happy to share our thoughts with you about how the high-tech juror (and other juror types) may view your case.